 Voodoo Doughnut are a donut brand with locations all over the west coast of the US, along with a couple of locations in Universal Studio resorts.
 They have a very particular style and that runs through into their products.

-Their signature donut is the Voodoo Doll, it is shaped exactly like a voodoo doll with a pretzel stake in it.
-This is just the tip of the iceberg, they are incredibly forward and cheeky with some of their donuts.
-Please go look for yourself, some are not family friendly.
+Their signature donut is the Voodoo Doll which is shaped exactly like a voodoo doll with a pretzel stake in it.
+This is just the tip of the iceberg, as they are incredibly forward-thinking and cheeky with some of their donut designs.

-So don’t be afraid of being who you are.
-Some people may not like it, but these days, anyone can find something offensive.
-But if you set your stall out early, your customers will know what they will be getting and will come to expect that.
+If you set your stall out early, your customers will know what they will be getting and will come to expect that.
 Now if you are in a business where content is sensitive, it is probably best not to go down a forward and cheeky route.
-So its key to understand who you are, what message you want to put across and will your customers like it?
+So, it’s key to understand who you are and what message you want to put across.

 Credit to Garbett

-Happy Maple is a Adelaide-based bakery all about producing small batch 100% vegan donuts.
-Made from gluten, tree nut and peanut free products.
-This is an ever growing trend as consumers become more savvy about what they are putting into their bodies and how it is affecting the planet.
+Happy Maple is a Adelaide-based bakery all about producing small batch 100% vegan donuts which are made from gluten, tree nut, and peanut free products.
+This is an ever-growing trend as consumers are becoming more savvy about what they are putting into their bodies and how it is affecting the planet.

 Credit to Dots Original